Claire Blencowe

 racial (de-)subjection and subjectivation in the modern state' (AHRC funded, Midlands 4 Cities, co-supervision with Philosophy Department) - Lizzy Le Quesne 'A Dance of Becoming: Skinner Releasing Technique (SRT), embodied emancipation and a dance practice of somatic autobiography'.
 (AHRC funded, Midlands 4 Cities, co-supervision with Ruth Gibson & Sarah Whatmore, Coventry University)

-- Dr. Paola Patino-Rabines (2022) 'Deviant Politics in Contemporary Peru: Aesthetic Transgressions and the Political Dispute over Diversitiy's Terms of Recognition'.
+- Dr Paola Patino-Rabines (2022) 'Deviant Politics in Contemporary Peru: Aesthetic Transgressions and the Political Dispute over Diversitiy's Terms of Recognition'.
 (Warwick Chancellor's Fellowship, Women & Gender Studies)

-- Dr. Seb Rumsby (2020) 'Social Factors Affecting Economic Development in Vietnam's Highlands' (ESRC funded)
+- Dr Seb Rumsby (2020) 'Social Factors Affecting Economic Development in Vietnam's Highlands' (ESRC funded)

-- Dr. Kathryn Medien (2018) 'Intimate Occupations: Sexualised Biopolitics in Colonised Palestine' (ESRC funded, Women and Gender Studies)
+- Dr Kathryn Medien (2018) 'Intimate Occupations: Sexualised Biopolitics in Colonised Palestine' (ESRC funded, Women and Gender Studies)

-- Dr. Wonseok Kim (2018) A Critical Investigation into the Discourse of Educational Neutrality in South Korea (1987-2017)'
+- Dr Wonseok Kim (2018) A Critical Investigation into the Discourse of Educational Neutrality in South Korea (1987-2017)'

-- Dr. Leonardo Vasconcelos de Castro Moreira (2018) ‘The Universal Church of Kingdom of God in Madrid: A church without borders'
+- Dr Leonardo Vasconcelos de Castro Moreira (2018) ‘The Universal Church of Kingdom of God in Madrid: A church without borders'

-- Dr. Morteza Hashemi Madani (2015) 'Social Theory and the Secular Fundamentalisms'
+- Dr Morteza Hashemi Madani (2015) 'Social Theory and the Secular Fundamentalisms'

-- Dr. Sam Burgum (2014) 'Occupy London: Post-Politics versus Politics Proper in an Era of Consensus' (ESRC funded)
+- Dr Sam Burgum (2014) 'Occupy London: Post-Politics versus Politics Proper in an Era of Consensus' (ESRC funded)

-Post-doctoral Supervision (past & present):
+Post-doctoral Mentees (past & present):

-- Dr. Gala Rexer 'Entangled Reproduction: Life in the Wastelands of Racial Capitalism' - Leverhume Early Career Fellowship, 2024-2027
+- Dr Gala Rexer 'Entangled Reproduction: Life in the Wastelands of Racial Capitalism' - Leverhume Early Career Fellowship, 2024-2027

-- Dr. Joe Davidson 'Climate Catastrophe, Apocalyptic Futures, and Black Social Thought' – Leverhume Early Career Fellowship, 2022-2025.
+- Dr Joe Davidson 'Climate Catastrophe, Apocalyptic Futures, and Black Social Thought' – Leverhume Early Career Fellowship, 2022-2025.

-- Dr. Stephen Seely 'Participatory Differences: South Africa and the Politics of Sexual Democracy,' Reading four cases of sexuality politics in South Africa through the framework of 'southern epistemologies.
+- Dr Stephen Seely 'Participatory Differences: South Africa and the Politics of Sexual Democracy,' Reading four cases of sexuality politics in South Africa through the framework of 'southern epistemologies.
 Marie Curie- University of Warwick Horizon 2020 COFUND, 2017-2019